Flags at Buckingham Palace: Change of protocol

-Union Flag flies at half-mast over Buckingham Palace after the death of Baroness Thatcher.
+The Union Flag flies at half-mast over Buckingham Palace after the death of Baroness Thatcher.

 This tradition changed in 1997, following the death of Diana, Princess of Wales, when the tabloid press reported alleged public outrage because the palace did not fly a flag at half mast.
-The Queen was at Balmoral Castle at the time, and so there was no flag flying.
-In response to this display of public opinion, the Queen ordered a break with protocol and the Union Flag was flown at half mast over the Palace on the day of Diana's funeral.
-Since Diana's death, the Union Flag flies from the Palace when the monarch is not in residence, and has flown at half mast upon the deaths of members of the Royal Family such as Princess Margaret and the Queen Mother in 2002, the Duke of Edinburgh in 2021, the Queen herself in 2022, the Duchess of Kent in 2025, and other times of national mourning such as following the terrorist bombings in London in 2005, the deaths of former U.S. President Gerald Ford and former British Prime Minister Margaret Thatcher, and the Christchurch mosque shootings in 2019 as well as the London Bridge stabbing on 29 November that year.
+Queen Elizabeth II was at Balmoral Castle at the time, and so there was no flag flying.
+In response to this display of public opinion, Queen Elizabeth II ordered a break with protocol and the Union Flag was flown at half mast over the Palace on the day of Diana's funeral.
+Since Diana's death, the Union Flag flies from the Palace when the monarch is not in residence, and has flown at half mast upon the deaths of members of the Royal Family such as Princess Margaret and the Queen Mother in 2002, the Prince Philip, Duke of Edinburgh in 2021, Queen Elizabeth II in 2022, the Duchess of Kent in 2025, and other times of national mourning such as following the terrorist bombings in London in 2005, the deaths of former U.S. President Gerald Ford and former British Prime Minister Margaret Thatcher, and the Christchurch mosque shootings in 2019 as well as the London Bridge stabbing on 29 November that year.

 Since King Charles III’s accession to the throne in 2022, he has maintained Clarence House as his primary residence in London while Buckingham Palace undergoes renovation.
 The Royal Standard is therefore currently flown at Buckingham Palace and Clarence House at the same time when he is present in either building.